-- 5.1 Where a unit is being discontinued or replaced, details of any impact on students must be considered and arrangements made for students to complete their program. - 5.2 Discontinuation of a unit or a program must be endorsed by the Head of School and the Academic Governance Board. - 5.3 Where a program is to be discontinued and still has enrolled students, a phase-out plan must be approved by the Academic Governance Board.
-The phase-out plan must: - Include transitional arrangements for students and associated time-limits for these to be completed. - Confirm that program and unit learning outcomes will be met. - Detail any time limits on the teaching-out period. - Include a phasing-out schedule. - 5.4 The default period for teaching out a program is one year. - 5.5 All students enrolled in a program that is to be discontinued must be notified of: - The plans for discontinuation. - The phase-out schedule. - Transitional arrangements or other changes in study options available.
+- 5.1 Where a unit is being discontinued or replaced, details of any impact on students must be considered and arrangements made for students to complete their program. - 5.2 Discontinuation of a unit or a program must be endorsed by the Head of School and the AGB and will be reported through ELCAC (and BAC with respect to financial implications) to the AIPM Board. - 5.3 Where a program is to be discontinued and still has enrolled students, a phase-out plan must be approved by the AGB and reported through ELCAC to the AIPM Board.
+The phase-out plan must: - Include transitional arrangements for students and associated time-limits for these to be completed. - Confirm that program and unit learning outcomes will be met. - Detail any time limits on the teaching-out period. - Include a phasing-out timetable. - 5.4 The default period for teaching out a program is one year. - 5.5 All students enrolled in a program that is to be discontinued must be notified of: - The plans for discontinuation. - The timetable for phasing-out. - Transitional arrangements or other changes in study options available.